What you've always wanted to know about lip fillers

 4. What are the potential risks?

 Most lip fillers are considered to be a "lunchtime procedure," which means that it's a quick cosmetic treatment where you can return to work afterward.
-Risks tend to be unlikely, but minimal and include bruising and swelling that can last up to ten days.
+Risks tend to be minimal and include bruising and swelling that can last up to ten days.
 Rarer side effects are vascular occlusion, lip asymmetry, irregularities and lumps, and scarring.

 5. How big can I make my lips?